ChathunKurera/GPS---Android/README.md

 ###Currently, the GPS supports maps in .svg format only!

 Buttons were added to both clear the current navigation and clear users location

+>To be clear, this app does not use GPS on the android device.
+It instead uses the accelerometer and magnetometer.